 To welcome and onboard our new students, we have a BGST welcome pack in the form of a micro-learning course that is accessible online to help students orientate to BGST life as a student.
 Please visit – Welcome to BGST – from this site: courses.bgst.edu.sg

 Students can also have the option to journey along together with an Alumni during their time with BGST as a theological student through the Alumni Mentorship Programme.
-Please write in to firstname.lastname@example.org to inform of your interest.
+Please write to firstname.lastname@example.org to inform us of your interest.

 BGST’s Education Resources comprise of two digital libraries and a print library.
 The Digital Theological Library (DTL) allows access to over 600K digital books, 60 million articles.
 The Overdrive Digital Resource (ODR) allows access to around 600 e-books and a few audiobooks.
 The print library is a physical library located at BGST’s office.
 Please see Library Opening Hours on our website to plan your visit.